blue-build/cli/template/templates/modules/containerfile/README.md

 modules:
   - type: containerfile
     snippets:
-      - COPY --from=docker.io/mikefarah/yq /usr/bin/yq /usr/bin/yq
+      - RUN --mount=type=tmpfs,target=/tmp /some/script.sh
 ```

-This makes it really easy to copy a file or program from another image.
+This makes it really easy to add individual, custom instructions.

 :::note
 **NOTE:** Each entry of a snippet will be its own layer in the final `Containerfile`.